fogfish/geojson/README.md

 (i) Pure structs are verbose.
 The `properties` is an application specific and it's type is controlled outside of the codec library.
 Usage of duck type (`interface{}`) is a common trait used by other GeoJSON Golang libraries.
 As the results, developers are misses an ability to caught errors at compile time, any mistake becomes visible at run time as a panic. [interface{} says nothing.](https://youtu.be/PAAkCSZUG1c?t=7m40s).

 (ii) Implementing GeoJSON types using generics is requires overly complex type definitions.
 It can lead to complex type hierarchies, especially in nested GeoJSON structures like FeatureCollection.
-It suffers from usability for consumers.
+It suffers from usability for client application.
 Specifying types for properties at every level (e.g., Feature or FeatureCollection) adds boilerplate and increases the learning curve.

 ## Key features

-The library allows developers to use Golang pure struct to define domain models using a type safe approach of encoding/decoding these models to GeoJSON and back.
+The library allows developers to use pure Golang struct to define domain models using a type safe approach of encoding/decoding these models to GeoJSON and back.
 The library uses type tagging technique to annotate any structure as GeoJSON feature:

 ```go
 type City struct {